molikto/mlang/README.md

 * write univalence in library
 * write Brunerie's number
 * implement new up
-* should we design a new value with type annotations?
+    * we have some problem with `infer` on value
 * don't use type directed conversion checking anymore, should lambda be type annotated?
+    * should we design a new lambda value with type annotations? (like in cubicaltt)
     * ~~proper reify without null hacks?~~

 ---------------